jgfranco17/learn-python/introduction/[2]-control-structures.md

 7
 9
 ```
-I hope this helps to clarify the basics of loops
+I hope this helps to clarify the basics of loops and control structures in Python.
+These are powerful tools that allow you to create complex and flexible programs, and are essential for any programmer to master.

+It is important to note that loops and control structures should be used with caution, as it is easy to create infinite loops or overly complex programs if you are not careful.
+It is always a good idea to test your code thoroughly and make sure it is behaving as expected.